- enjoy traveling and working outdoors?

 If you are a prospective transfer student, we encourage you to review our transfer guide, which is designed to aid students currently enrolled at Front Range Community College and other Colorado two-year institutions to transition to our department.

-If you are planning a visit to Colorado State University and would like to meet with someone from the Geosciences department, or you would like to learn more about declaring a Geoscience major, please contact Jill Putman or call the department office at (970) 491-7826.
-You can also schedule a meeting with Jill online.
+If you are planning a visit to Colorado State University and would like to meet with someone from the Geosciences department, or you would like to learn more about declaring a Geoscience major, please contact the department at firstname.lastname@example.org.

 How to Apply